dolfies/discord.py-self/docs/api.rst

         The action is the update of something.

-.. class:: TeamMembershipState
+.. class:: ApplicationMembershipState

-    Represents the membership state of a :class:`TeamMember`.
+    Represents the membership state of a :class:`TeamMember` or :class:`ApplicationTester`.

     .. versionadded:: 1.3

+    .. versionchanged:: 2.0

+        Renamed from ``TeamMembershipState``.

     .. container:: operations